Is the M.F.T. Online Program accredited?

 How does one complete the practicum process online?

-Practicum is not completed online; it involves a clinical placement in the community/region in which the student resides (see Student Handbook, on Forms and Information page.
+Practicum is not completed online; it involves a clinical placement in the community/region in which the student resides.
+Once students reach their internship (M.F.T.
+760, 761, 762, and 763), it is important that they plan to stay in one place to complete their hours.

 Does my placement supervisor have to be approved by the American Association for Marriage and Family Therapy (AAMFT)?